 Do you know how to use your color swatch?

-We all know how difficult it is to hold a color shade in your head and store lighting makes it more so.
-So a swatch fan in your bag will show you how to recognize the best colors to suit you.
-Not only does it make shopping easier but reassures you that you're spending wisely.
+It can be very difficult to hold a color shade in your head and store lighting makes it more so.
+A color swatch in your bag will show you how to easily recognize the colors that suit you.
+It makes shopping easier and reassures you that you're spending wisely.

-No more mistakes hanging in the wardrobe and being able to always look your best.
+No more mistakes hanging in the wardrobe and always look your best!

-Whatever your color family, holding your new color swatch in your hand is very exciting as you flick through the beautiful colors and recognize how easily they all harmonize.
+Holding your new color swatch is quite exciting as you flick through the beautiful colors and recognize how easily they all harmonize.

 But what next?
 Uh..uh... how am I supposed to transform these stunning colors into clothes to make me look fabulous?

 It's easy to use your color swatch - once you know how...

 If you’re a Mom at home you probably have a wardrobe full of jeans and casual tops with the odd dressy thing for evenings out.
 In an office all day then you’re likely to have more formal clothes but perhaps you've neglected your leisure wear.